devdemos/HelloAfterpay/README.md

 ## Configuration Management
 All packages are update to date and all pending security updates are applied against the default OS repositories at time of deployment.

+Configuration Management of the Nodes is handled using `Puppet` <br>
 ### Puppet Config
 | Name                           | Location                                                          |
 | ------------------------------ | ----------------------------------------------------------------- |